MAJ Antonio Mendoza

-MAJ Antonio Mendoza is an instructor in the Department of English & World Languages at the United States Military Academy.
+MAJ Antonio Mendoza is an instructor in the Department of English & World Languages at the United States Military Academy in West Point, New York.

-Upon commissioning, he was branch-detailed to the Field Artillery branch.
-MAJ Mendoza has served as a fire support officer, battery executive officer, and battalion S1 staff officer at Fort Bliss, Texas, with the 1st Armored Division from 2013 to 2017, and later at Fort Hood, Texas, with the 1st Cavalry Division from 2018 to 2019, during which he deployed to Poland and Germany in support of Operation Atlantic Resolve.
+Upon commissioning, he was branch-detailed to the field artillery.
+Mendoza has served as a fire support officer, battery executive officer, and battalion S1 staff officer at Fort Bliss, Texas, with the 1st Armored Division from 2013-17, and later at Fort Hood, Texas, with the 1st Cavalry Division from 2018-19, during which he deployed to Poland and Germany in support of Operation Atlantic Resolve.

 M.A., Human Resources Management - Webster University